 However, SPAM and phishing filtering solutions are not enough in and of themselves.
 Fraudulent email schemes are becoming increasingly more sophisticated, and we must train our staff to recognize and avoid common email attacks, e.g., spam, phishing, malware, encryption, spear phishing, etc. That is why it must start with training, and we must be vigilant about educating all of our email users about proper email security practices.

-For more detail on email security, please read here.
+For more details on email security, please read here.

 4. Perform Regular Patching